 function HomePage() {return <h1>Home Page</h1>;}HomePage.title = 'Home Page';export default HomePage;

-will be appended to the routing configuration.
+The title will be appended to the routing configuration.